 - Account – An account sponsored by a faculty member is terminated when a student leaves the University at Buffalo or when the sponsoring faculty member requests the student’s access to CCR be removed.
 If a faculty member wants a student to continue to access CCR resources after leaving the university, a request must be made to CCR help.
 The account will then be moved under the “non-UB collaborator” category of accounts (see below).

-- Data - Data stored on CCR’s network attached storage systems in the user’s home directory and scratch directories (scratch directories on local compute nodes and GPFS scratch) are deleted when the student’s account is terminated.
-If there is data stored by the student in a faculty member’s project directory, budget storage directory, or cloud project, this data is not removed.
-It is up to the faculty member to manage the data in their project spaces.
+- Data - Data stored on CCR’s network attached storage systems in the user’s home directory and local compute node scratch directories are deleted when the student’s account is terminated.
+If there is data stored by the student in a faculty member’s project directory or cloud project, this data is not removed.
+It is up to the faculty member to manage the data in their project and global scratch spaces.

 - Usage - Usage of the cluster by students is reported to the faculty member sponsoring the student's account.
 Requests for assistance, software installations, or other communications by students to CCR staff could potentially be shared with that faculty member as well.